How to Charge VAT on the Dividend Income?

 How to Do an Audit of a Dividend?

 Auditing dividends involves verifying that dividend payments are authorised, accurate, and properly recorded.
+The external audit process follows structured steps to ensure thoroughness and regulatory compliance.
 Key steps include:

-Assess Compliance: Confirm compliance with relevant laws and corporate policies.
+• Assess Compliance: Confirm compliance with applicable laws and corporate policies governing dividend payments.

-Evaluate Disclosure: Ensure dividends are correctly disclosed in the financial statements.
+• Evaluate Disclosure: Ensure dividends are correctly disclosed in the company's financial statements.

 What is the Accounting Treatment for Dividends Paid?